 For successful cultivation, follow these Imperial Star artichoke care steps:

 - Harden off seedlings prior to transplanting in the garden.
 Artichokes prefer a sunny location, good drainage and fertile soil with a pH range between 6.5 and 7.
-Space plants 3 to 4 feet (.9 to 1.2 m.) apart.
+Space plants 3 to 4 feet (1 m.) apart.
 Be sure to expose artichoke plants to cool nighttime temperatures to ensure the production of buds the first year.

 - Artichokes require a minimum of 1 inch (2.5 cm.) of rain per week.
 Supply supplemental water as needed to maintain soil moisture.
 Mulch to prevent weeds and evaporation.